uceekw1/kw565-coursework-5/README.md

 # kw565-coursework-5
-This is the assignment 5 of Cambridge Uni module 4B25 Embedded Systems for the IoT
+This is the assignment 5 of Cambridge Uni module 4B25 Embedded Systems for the IoT <br />
-CRSid: kw565
+CRSid: kw565 <br />
-Name: Kui Wang
+Name: Kui Wang <br />
-College: UCL
+College: UCL <br />

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Project description: